apache/incubator-streampark-website/blog/6-streampark-usercase-joyme.md

 <!-- truncate -->

-## 1 Encountering StreamPark
+## 1 Encountering Apache StreamPark

-Encountering StreamPark was inevitable.
+Encountering Apache StreamPark was inevitable.
 Based on our existing real-time job development mode, we had to find an open-source platform to support our company's real-time business.
 Our current situation was as follows:

 - We wrote jobs and packaged them to servers, then executed the Flink run command to submit them, which was a cumbersome and inefficient process.
 - Flink SQL was submitted through a self-developed old platform.
 The developers of the old platform had left, and no one maintained the subsequent code, even if someone did, they would have to face the problem of high maintenance costs.